KnorpelSenf/audazzle-bot/README.md

 # Audazzle
-Telegram bot that turns Telegram into a full-blown online music player for your entire library.
+Telegram bot that turns Telegram into a full-blown online music player for your entire music library.